Beautiful organic cotton scarf dyed with natural plant dyes.

 Each piece is unique due to the traditional hand-dyeing and handlooming techniques used.

-Unlike industry-standard petroleum-based dyes, this scarf is dyed with madder roots.
+Unlike industry-standard petroleum-based dyes, this scarf is dyed with madder roots and myrobalan.

 Madder root is one of the oldest natural dyes, known for its ability to make beautiful reds.
 It has been safely used for thousands of years, since at least ancient Egypt (cloth dyed with it has even been found alongside the possessions of King Tut).

 The dried fruits of myrobalan trees used for dyeing are commonly used in ayurvedic and traditional Tibetan medicine.
 Because myrobalan is very high in antoxidants, it has been used to protect against various age and heart related diseases.